 Each organ is fed by arterial blood and drained by venous blood.
 By measuring arterio-venous (AV) metabolite concentration differences, we can quantify organ-specific metabolite release and uptake.

-Using this method, we systematically analyzed metabolite exchange in fasted pigs and revealed sources and sinks of the ~300 circulating metabolome, resulting in a fundamental dataset containing over 700 significant cases of organ-specific metabolite production or consumption.
-By applying this technology combined with in vivo isotope tracing, we are investigating how various physiological (feeding, high insulin) or pathological conditions (diabetes and cancers) alter inter-organ metabolic crosstalk.
+Using this method, we systematically analyzed metabolite exchange in fasted pigs and revealed sources and sinks of the ~300 circulating metabolome, generating fundamental datasets containing over 700 significant cases of organ-specific metabolite production or consumption.
+By applying this technology combined with in vivo isotope tracing, we seek to understand how various physiological or pathological conditions shift inter-organ metabolic crosstalk.

 Jang C et al. Cell Metab.
 (2019)

-Our technological platform is the state-of-the-art metabolomics, non-radioactive stable isotope tracing and quantitative modeling.
+Our technological platform is the state-of-the-art metabolomics, non-radioactive stable isotope tracing and quantitative analysis.
 We have an in-house high-sensitivity, high-resolution Q-Exactive Orbitrap LC-MS and routine access to NMR, Q-TOF, Triple-Quad and MALDI-TOF MS in the Chemistry Department core facility.
-By developing and optimizing these tools, we aim to identify bioactive metabolites and quantitatively assess metabolic pathway activities (fluxes) in specific organs and between organs.
+By developing and optimizing these tools, we aim to identify unknown bioactive metabolites and quantitatively assess metabolic pathway activities (fluxes) at the whole-body level.